Presnel Kimpembe: Club career

 On 11 July 2020, Kimpembe signed a contract extension with PSG, a deal lasting until 2024.
 In the 2019–20 UEFA Champions League, PSG went on to reach the final of the competition, losing 1–0 to Bayern Munich.
 Kimpembe participated in the match.
 On 3 January 2022, he scored his second goal for the club in a 4–0 Coupe de France win over Vannes.
 He also contributed an assist for a Kylian Mbappé goal.
 Kimpembe scored his first Ligue 1 goal in a 5–1 win away to Lille on 6 February 2022.
 During the 2021–22 season, Kimpembe had a 95.5% pass success rate, more than any other player across the top five leagues.

 On 26 February 2023, Kimpembe was stretchered off the field after rupturing his achilles tendon in a 3–0 win over Le Classique rivals Marseille.
 The injury would require surgery, and came just two weeks after his return from a hamstring injury that had sidelined him for three months.
 On 20 December 2023, Kimpembe renewed his contract with PSG to 2026.
 In January 2024, he underwent an achilles tendon surgery, which kept him off the field for the entire 2023–24 season.

 On 4 February 2025, Kimpembe made his return to play for PSG in a 2–0 win over Le Mans in the Coupe de France, almost two years after his injury.

 On 7 September 2025, Paris Saint-Germain officially announced that Kimpembe has joined Qatar Stars League side Qatar SC, bringing an end to his 20-year journey with the club.
+After making 11 league appearances during the 2025–26 season, Kimpembe joined Al Kharaitiyat of the Qatari Second Division on a one-year contract in July 2026.